taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 * Neutron Brillouin scattering on SrRuO<sub>3</sub>
     - https://www.nature.com/articles/ncomms11788

-## Section 4: Procedures of neutron inelastic scattering experiment.
+## Section 4: Components of an inelasitc neutron scattering instrument
 ### Sec.
-4-1: How to make a plan for an inelastic scattering experiment.
+4-1: Fermi chopper
-### Sec.
-4-2: How to determine the incident energy energy (How a Fermi chopper works).
+Fermichopper determines
 ### Problem 1:
 Draw a Time-of-flight (TOF) diagram using the [gnuplot script for problem 1](/problem1/plot_TOF_diagram_single.txt), and check how the TOFs depends on the energies of the incident and scattered neutrons.